 Purpose: To assure that the proper type of dressing is applied to the appropriate patient.
 Note: Assure that circulation remains in tact after bandaging by assessing pulse motor and sensory Indications Active bleeding, open wound, open sore Contra- indications Equipment Gloves and full-face protection (mask and goggles or full-face shield).
 Bandaging material.
 Procedure Put on gloves.
 Determine whether there has been any splattering blood or body fluids.
 If so, put on full-face protection.
 Closed wounds: Cold pack to wound - Assure that there is some type of protective barrier between cold pack and patient.
 Compression - A light pressure dressing is applied to help reduce swelling.
 Elevation - Elevate the wounded area above the heart level if there are no other injuries to that area.
 Open wounds: Apply a snug bandage in a distal to proximal fashion over the dressing already applied.
 Check distal pulses, movement and sensation before and after bandage is applied and every 10 minutes thereafter.
 MAINTAIN pressure and elevation to wound.
 Bandages should be as clean as possible.
 Special wound care: Open chest wounds.
 Occlusive dressing.
 Y aseline gauze.
 Plastic wrap.
 Flutter valve dressing.
 Seal on expiration.
 Observe for development of pneumothorax.
 Open abdominal wound.
-Apply a strile, moist dressing to the evisceration.
+Apply a sterile, moist dressing to the evisceration.
 Cover the moist dressing with a dry dressing.
-DO NOT put tissue back in.
-Impaled object DO NOT remove the object still impaled.
-Exception of airway involvement CPR
+DO NOT remove the object still impaled.
+Exception of airway involvement Impaled object DO NOT remove the object still impaled.
+Exception of airway involvement Impaled in cheek.
+Obstructed airway.
+CPR